wolfgangasdf/sfsyncbrowser/README.md

 ### Status ###
-I use it on mac daily, and less often on windows.
+I use it on mac daily, windows is less tested.

 File synchronization is a delicate thing.
 However, if you keep the Files list-view on the default setting "changes", you can review everything before pressing `Synchronize`.